tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 sidebar: docapis
 section: docconceptual
 path1: /docconceptual.html
-last-modified: 2021-02-01
+last-modified: 2021-02-02
 ---

 The product overview explains what you can do with the product, including the high-level business goals, the market needs or pain points it solves, who the product or other features are for, and other introductory information.
-Although a seemingly simple page, the product overview can confusingly overlap into marketing domains, present redundancies with README's, and pose challenges with a more diverse audience (both engineers and bizdev people) than the rest of your technical docs.
-Given the pre-sales context, the product overview is an area where documentation and marketing intersect.
+Although a seemingly simple page, the product overview can overlap into marketing domains, create redundancies with README's, and pose challenges with a more diverse audience (both engineers and bizdev people) than the rest of your technical docs.
+Given the pre-sales context, the product overview is an area where documentation and marketing intersect in interesting ways.

 {% if site.format == "web" %}
 * TOC